scrltrbc/color-memory-game/README.md

 <img src="imgs/cmgirl.jpeg">

 <p>At first it worked, but after a few runs one of the LEDs stopped working.
 After tinkering a bit, I found out that it wasn't the LED and I had somehow destroyed one of the holes in the breadboard.
-I rearranged the elements and it hasn't malfunctioned since then.</p>
+I rearranged the elements and it hasn't malfunctioned since then.
+I also adjusted the light up time and time between light down and up and the intensity of the buzzer.</p>

 ## Final Product